How Long Does It Take to Design a Law Firm Website?

-These are the places to start.
 Look at the best law firm websites you know and ask what elements make you admire them.
 Which elements make you click further without thinking?
-What seems trustworthy and consistent in their design?
+What seems trustworthy and consistent in the design of these top law firm websites?
 Now ask those same questions to someone you know outside of the industry.
 What do they like about those sites?
 What do they think of yours?
 Get honest answers.
+These are the places to start.

 Partner with an Experienced Law Firm Website Design Company